pkeilbach/htwg-practical-nlp/docs/lectures/logistic_regression.md

 When performing gradient descent, the cost should **decrease with every iteration**.

 ![Gradient descent cost vs. number of iterations](../img/gradient-descent-cost-vs-iteration.png)

+!!! info

+    For our purposes, we do not bother the derivation of the cost function.
+    However, if you are interested, you can read more about it [here](https://ml-explained.com/blog/logistic-regression-explained).

 ### Compute Gradient and Update Weights